Estimation of Cointegration Vectors in Time Series via Global Optimisation: Introduction

 In this paper, we introduce two novel methods based on global optimisation inspired by Blind Source Separation (\cite{belouchrani1997blind}, \cite{xin2014mathematical}) in view of lower and higher dimensions for practical analysis.
 Blind source separation is widely used in signal processing and speech modeling by its own nature to separate out the desired signals through a noised mixture of signals, akin to our brain's ability to process voices and sounds in a clamorous environment.
 The idea here is that we may view several time series as mixtures, then we devise a system such that they are mixtures of some other processes that we are familiar with and are easy to process.
 A blind source separation is done without any primary knowledge of the mixing information.
 Hence, by such a method the separation from the original series becomes promising.
 Our global optimisation also gives an estimate for the coefficients used in cointegration, which plays a significant role in convergence trading.
 The empirical advantage of the implementation of Independent Component Analysis is that when evaluating the cointegration vector, the orders of cointegration of the time series are not required as a prerequisite of running the algorithm.
 Also notice that when dealing with new datasets or specific time periods or events, sample sizes of statistical data could be small and highly non-normal, while this paper would show how the investigation of independent components provides a better performance in simulating the long-term trends of time series.

 The structure of this paper is as follows, section 2 introduces preliminary knowledge about multivariate time series and the basic algorithms behind blind source separation, specifically the methodology of decorrelation and maximization of nongaussianity. \cite{hyvarinen2000independent}.
 Furthermore, the Johansen's cointegration test would also be introduced for further reference and comparison with our own algorithm (see Appendix).
 In section 3, we discuss the theoretical background and convergence properties of the methods.
 Moving on to section 4, the paper provides practical applications of the methods using both simulated series and oil prices as a real-life example.
 Section 4 also brings out the empirical advantages and drawbacks with comparisons within our methods and Johansen's method.
-In Section 5, a comprehensive conclusion is provided.